 Transfer options: The PTA degree is considered a terminal degree and is not a stepping stone to the Doctorate in Physical Therapy (DPT) degree.
-A transfer agreement is in place with Franklin Pierce University (NH's only DPT program) that allows PTA graduates to transfer in credits towards the Bachelor degree.
+A transfer agreement is in place with Franklin Pierce University that allows PTA graduates to transfer in credits towards the Bachelor degree.
 PTA graduates may also consider continuing their education in health fields such as massage therapy or athletic training.
 Consult with your academic advisor.